laanlabs/docs.3dscannerapp.com/content/howtos/how-to-enable-photo-mode-cloud-processing.md

 'Photos' mode takes a series of images and processes them into a detailed 3d model with real-world scale.
 Processing must be done in the cloud, or on a compatible Mac desktop.

-This how-to covers cloud processing, to learn about Mac desktop processing, click here
+This how-to covers cloud processing, to learn about Mac desktop processing, [click here](/howtos/how-to-enable-photo-mode)

-For self-hosted cloud processing options, please contact us at labs@laan.com
+For self-hosted cloud processing options, please email us at labs@laan.com

 The LiDAR sensor is not required for this mode.